Interferon alpha (Roferon-A®) is an immunotherapy drug. It is used to treat several different types of cancer.

 This treatment can affect your appetite.
 Do not worry if you do not eat much for a day or two.
 But if your appetite does not come back after a few days, tell your nurse or dietitian.
 They will give you advice.
 They may give you food or drink supplements.

-Your hair may start to thin.
+Your hair may get thinner during treatment.
 Rarely, this treatment can cause complete hair loss.
-Effects on your hair are temporary.
 Hair usually begins to grow back and thicken a few weeks after treatment ends.

 Rarely, some people have an allergic reaction to interferon.
 Contact the hospital straight away if you develop: